Dj0ulo/OptiSearch/Steps-to-add-site.md

-Step to add website xxx:
+Steps to add website xxx:

 - add the properties of the site in settings.js in the object Sites
 - create a file in src/site/xxx.js